Welcome to the

 Study history in a place where history lives – Nacogdoches, the oldest town in Texas.
-At SFA, roughly half of our graduates go on to teach, while the other half enter the corporate world to succeed in law, consulting, international business and other rewarding professions.
+At SFA, roughly half of our undergraduates go on to teach, while the other half enter the corporate world to succeed in law, consulting, international business, and other rewarding professions.
+Our graduate program also further enriches teachers and prepares graduates for work in academia, museums, archives, historic preservation, and other historical professions.
 Whichever path you choose, you’ll benefit from smaller classes and faculty members focused on your success.

 From SFA to Ph.D.

 After earning her bachelor's degree at SFA, Dr. Meredith May went on to earn a master's degree and a Ph.D. in history.
 She then launched her career as a faculty member at Kilgore College.
 Dr. May credits her SFA history professors with showing her how to be an amazing teacher and scholar.
 She says that the opportunities to present her research at conferences like the Undergraduate Research Conference and the East Texas Historical Association's conference helped prepare her for a career in academia.

 At SFA, we believe students benefit greatly from hands-on learning in and out of the classroom.
 Transformative experiences are at the core of our academic philosophy.

 Lumberjacks have unique opportunities to study and contribute to history as academics, teachers in training, and public historians through our on-campus Stone Fort Museum, the department-sponsored East Texas Historical Association and the university’s Center for Regional Heritage Research.

 Brigette’s SFA study abroad experience in Brazil gave her the confidence to travel to other historical locations.
 On a recent trip to Mexico City, she immersed herself in situations that challenged her to speak Spanish.